Rusty-Stuff/blog/_posts/2024-03-10-receive-curl-service-notifications.md

 2. `runBuild` starts by pulling the latest Guix channels and continues to build the ARM and x86 packages.
 3. If any of the commands fail, the `notify_failure` function is called with the command, exit code, and error message as arguments.

-Important details related to the failure are send to Rusty Forms:
+Important details related to the failure are send to Formoxy:

 ```bash
 curl -X POST \